Thank you for reading our post, please rate this article at the end.

 4. Lance 855S Truck Camper

-The Lance 855s has been created for trucks with short beds.
-The standard option has a single slideout compartment that can sleep 4 people.
-However, you can also get an option with a bunk bed that sleeps 5.
+The Lance 855s are designed for trucks with short beds.
+The standard option includes a single slide-out compartment that sleeps four people.
+However, you can also choose a bunk bed option that sleeps 5.

 You get an RV oven, a cooktop, and a wet bath as standard.
 For added options, you can get a microwave, an air conditioner, a solar panel, additional battery storage, a propane generator, and a TV.

-Regarding tanks, the 855s has 2 propane tanks, both with a capacity of 5 gallons.
-The freshwater tank has a capacity of 30 gallons, the black of 25, and the grey water tank has a capacity of 20 gallons.
+Regarding the 855s, there are 2 propane tanks, each with a capacity of 5 gallons.
+The freshwater tank has a capacity of 30 gallons, the black water tank has a capacity of 25, and the grey water tank has a capacity of 20 gallons.

 This truck camper from Lance is 8.9 feet tall and has an overall length of 18 feet.
-The width of the camper measures 96 inches wide.
+The camper measures 96 inches wide.
 The interior has a height of 81 inches, while the floor length measures 8.11 feet.
-The 855s has a dry weight of 2,857 pounds.
+The 855s have a dry weight of 2,857 pounds.

 5. Lance 1172 Truck Camper